Across Britain, one person trespasses on the railway every hour, putting their lives in danger.

 Latest news for this region

-Mardy Road Bridge in Cardiff to be upgraded as electrification of the South Wales Mainline continues
+Mardy Road Bridge to temporarily close for upgrade work as electrification of the South Wales Mainline continues

-Mardy Road Bridge in Cardiff will close to road traffic from 18 March 2017 until autumn 2018, as essential work to upgrade the railway continues in preparation for a new fleet of electric trains which will improve journeys for passengers.
+Mardy Road Bridge in Cardiff will close to road traffic from 20 March 2017 until autumn 2018, as essential work to upgrade the railway continues in preparation for a new fleet of electric trains which will improve journeys for passengers.